IDNI/tau-lang/README.md

 In the near future we will allow arbitrary names for the IO variables.

-Finally, we have the unconstrained constant context, which are implicitly existentially quantified variables.
+Finally, we have the uninterpreted constant context, which are implicitly existentially quantified variables.
 The syntax is `<:name>`.

 ## Boolean functions